Yamba Asha

-Yamba Asha João (born 31 July 1976) is an Angolan former professional footballer who played as a defender.
+Yamba Asha João (born 31 July 1976) is an Angolan retired footballer who played as a defender.

 Career

-Asha played for AS Aviação in his homeland and is a member of the Angola national team, collecting 49 caps by the end of 2005.
+Asha played for AS Aviação in his homeland and is a member of the Angola national team, collecting 76 caps by the end of 2009.

 However, the left-back was excluded from their 2006 FIFA World Cup party, since he was banned by FIFA for nine months for failing a drugs test following a World Cup qualifier against Rwanda in October 2005.

 He was recalled for an African Nations Cup qualifier against Swaziland in September 2006.